- ADMISSIONS & AID

 Logistics Coordination & Student Support

-- Facilitation of orientation and debriefing sessions, including on-site orientations and preparation for re-entry
+- Facilitation of orientation and debriefing sessions

 - In-country staff support for logistics and student services